 Types of cocktail glasses

 The art of crafting cocktails is a way for mixologists to express their own creativity.
 From a simple margarita or gin tonic, to creating interesting crafts like a Seville Blossom or smoky spicy margarita.
-The use of different types of cocktail glasses is to enhance the taste, texture and the appearing of a beverage.
+The use of different types of cocktail glasses is to enhance the taste, texture and appearance of a beverage.
 There are as many types of cocktail glasses as beverages and that's why it's exciting to be able to pick and choose what suits your own style best.

 Here's an in-depth explanation about each type of cocktail glass we learnt about during our journey of cocktail discovery.